kevin-labtani/react-native-workshop/To do list/Part2.md

 ```

 How does it work?
 When you press on one of your todos it will call the function "pressHandler" and pass the item key to it.
-In the App.js we will receive this key in the pressHandler function and then delete todo with that key from todolist and return a new array of todos.
+In the App.js we will receive this key in the pressHandler function, which deletes todo with that key from todolist and returns a new array of todos.

 ### 2.4